Parking is subject to UNH parking regulations. Any issue not referenced in the manual is unauthorized. Regulations are subject to periodic revision.

 Section 4.
 University Police Department The University Police Department, under the direction of the Chief of UNH Police, shall, in addition to the responsibilities of that office to enforce and control any moving traffic on university ways, is also authorized to issue citations to enforce the University parking regulations contained herein

-B. In most cases, extended permits or renewals will be issued by the semester (fall, spring, summer) or year (September 1 through August 31), depending on parking permit category, to eligible applicants based on space availability.
+B. In most cases, extended permits or renewals will be issued by the semester (fall, spring, summer) or year (July 1 through June 30 or September 1 through August 31), depending on parking permit category, to eligible applicants based on space availability.
 Such permit sales/renewals will be conducted by Transportation Services.

 Section 2.
 Parking Priorities